 Net operating income (or NOI) is calculated as gross revenue that a property (or properties) generates, less operating expenses.
-A pro forma is therefore an itemized breakdown of net operating income across each time period of the investment.
+A real estate pro forma is therefore an itemized breakdown of net operating income across each time period of the investment.

 As an individual investor, you may want to examine a sponsor’s pro forma as a step in your diligence before investing.
 EquityMultiple and some other platforms perform intensive diligence on sponsor pro formas, scrutinizing operating assumptions, projections of rent growth relative to market trends, and expense figures.
 This should provide some comfort as far as the underwriting of return projections.
-If key figures from the pro forma are missing, or seem much higher or lower than your expectations, you should ask the platform’s underwriters and/or the sponsor directly for an explanation.
+If key figures from the real estate pro forma are missing, or seem much higher or lower than your expectations, you should ask the platform’s underwriters and/or the sponsor directly for an explanation.